 Go to List management.

-Select the license plate you want to edit and click the pen icon.
+Select the license plate and click then select Edit in the drop-down menu.

-Type the relevant information in the Description field at the top of the list
+Type the relevant information in the Description field.

 Customize list names